ABOUT

 I'm extremely interested in working with high-performance systems,

-concurrency, networking, runtimes, operating systems, and related
+concurrency, runtimes, operating systems, and infrastructure!

 EMAIL